Canon 1D X Mark II versus Sony A6500

 The Canon EOS-1D X Mark II and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in February 2016 and October 2016.
 The 1DX Mark II is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and an APS-C sensor.
 The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Sony A6500.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (70 percent) than the Canon 1D X Mark II.
 Moreover, the A6500 is substantially lighter (70 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.